 Of course, we don’t control the time, or the life passing by.
 In fact, there is no need; there is no need to drag the time, or hold on to the past.
-So let’s bid a farewell to 2011, already a part of our fading memories.
+Continue reading “2012 – Welcome!”

-Every culture has its own unique traditions, some meaningless, some plain weird.
-We follow many trivial customs as a part of our culture, not because they are important but because it is part of our past, that is how it has been ever since!
+Every culture, every place has its own unique traditions, some meaningless, some plain weird.
+We follow many trivial customs as a part of our culture, not because they are important but because it is part of our past!

 Here is another tradition, followed every year soon after the Thanksgiving holidays: the calculations of ‘True Cost of Christmas’, or the cost of True Love, as some call it.